DAY 1 - Overnight Flight to Europe.

 DAY 13 - FRANCE . .
 Reims – Paris.

 After breakfast, travel past vineyards which produce some of France’s renowned Champagnes.
 Stop in Reims to visit the magnificent cathedral which has been the site for coronations of French Monarchy since the 9th century.
 Following an independent lunch in Reims, continue to the exciting capital of Paris.
-A late afternoon arrival provides the opportunity to enjoy an independent dinner near the hotel or at one of the cafés in the charming Montmartre district, where Paris still looks like it does in old paintings.
+After check-in, enjoy an independent dinner at a restaurant near the hotel or take an easy metro ride to the Montmartre district, where Paris still looks like it does in old paintings.
 (Breakfast)

 DAY 14 - FRANCE . .
 Paris.